ka-architect/aws-solutions-architect-associate/topics/other/README.md

 - Ability to stop/start instances providing cost reduction for unused instances
 - Can be used to shut down all instances that are not used during off-business hours
 - Schedules managed in DynamoDB

+# AWS ParallelCluster
+- AWS-supported open-source cluster management tool to deploy and manage High-Performance Computing (HPC) clusters on AWS
+- Uses a simple text file to model and provision resources for HPC apps through secure automation

+# AWS Workspaces
+- Allows you to create the virtual desktops in your VPC